Observation-driven correction of numerical weather prediction for marine winds: Conclusion

 \section{Conclusion}

-Our study shows that observation-informed corrections can meaningfully improve global numerical wind forecasts in marine environments.
-Our transformer-based model merges heterogeneous in-situ measurements with global forecasts across the Atlantic Ocean and can be evaluated at arbitrary points in the study region, avoiding the need for predefined grids.
-Using GFS as a physical prior, the model reduces forecast errors by 45\% at 1-hour lead time and 13\% at 48 hours, with improvements observed across ships, buoys, and coastal stations.
-Rather than replacing numerical weather prediction, the model serves as a correction mechanism that adjusts large-scale forecasts using the latest available observations.
+We presented ORCA (Observation-informed Real-time Correction with Attention), a transformer-based correction system for marine wind forecasts.
+ORCA merges heterogeneous in-situ measurements with global forecasts across the Atlantic Ocean and can be evaluated at arbitrary points in the study region, avoiding the need for predefined grids.
+Using GFS as a physical prior, ORCA reduces forecast errors by 45\% at 1-hour lead time and 13\% at 48 hours, with improvements observed across ships, buoys, and coastal stations.
+Rather than replacing NWP, ORCA serves as a correction mechanism that adjusts large-scale forecasts using the latest available observations.
 Its performance gains and computational efficiency highlight the value of combining physical priors with learned, data-driven adjustments, particularly in regions where in-situ data is abundant.
 The spatial variability of improvements and the dependence on observational density emphasize the continued importance of robust marine observing networks.
-Ultimately, our work aims to strengthen machine-learning-assisted marine forecasting for applications ranging from offshore energy operations to maritime safety and navigation.
+Ultimately, our work aims to strengthen machine-learning-assisted marine forecasting for applications ranging from offshore renewable energy operations to maritime safety and navigation.